Trashytalk/piwardrive/README.md

 You can automate the basic setup by running ``scripts/quickstart.sh`` from the repository root.
-It installs the required system packages, creates ``gui-env/`` and installs the Python dependencies.
+It installs the required system packages, creates ``gui-env/`` installs the Python dependencies, and downloads the latest IEEE OUI registry for vendor lookups.
 The manual steps are listed below.

 1. **Install system packages** (Raspberry Pi OS)::